Circular business driven by resale

 🍁 42% of secondhand buyers are new customers

 While Second Hand sales mainly happen online, Spejder Sport ran a pilot in 2025 to test resale in-store.
-In their Aarhus store, all customers were informed about the Buy-back Guarantee, and secondhand items were displayed alongside new ones.
+In their Aarhus store, all customers were informed about the Buy-back Promise, and secondhand items were displayed alongside new ones.

-🍁 3.8% increase in conversion rate
+3.8% increase in conversion rate

-🍁 1 extra item per basket
+1 extra item per basket

-🍁 11% of revenue came from secondhand sales
+11% of revenue from secondhand sales

 – Thomas Vangsgaard, CEO, Spejder Sport